 In the first NC block of the contour program, always program both cylinder surface coordinates.
 The memory capacity for programming an SL cycle is limited.
 You can program up to 16384 contour elements in one SL cycle.
 The algebraic sign for the DEPTH cycle parameter determines the working direction.
 If you program DEPTH=0, the cycle will not be executed.
 This cycle requires a center-cut end mill (ISO 1641).
 The cylinder must be set up centered on the rotary table.
 Set the preset to the center of the rotary table.

-The spindle axis must be perpendicular to the rotary table axis when the cycle is called.
+table axis when the cycle is called.
 If this is not the case, the control will generate an error message.
 Switching of the kinematics may be required.